 And it is our country.
 All around us it’s true: we are a world of one another, and we’ll either share it or lose it altogether, but the choice is ours.

 POC Today chooses to find the moments we share, where the walls are broken and it is the people who are built up instead.
 Similarly to JIMBO TIMES, the emphasis at POC_T will be placed on storytelling, but unlike J.T., it will not just be yours truly.

 The team is small, but it is a team in every shape and form nonetheless.
 And at the moment we do not yet have our official website, but our outreach is expanding week by week.

 Together we stand in solidarity with our allies fighting for a better tomorrow everywhere, not completely certain of our victory for the day, but damn certain of our victory overall.

 If you can support us in this new venture, we welcome your support.
-If not, J.T. thanks you for your time up to this point.
+If not, thank you for all your time up to this point.

 We will need all the help we can get, not only for moral support, but also to expand the possibilities of our scope and range.
 Indeed, no matter how tempting it is to be cynical about the good that’s still possible with the challenges ahead, with POC Today the sky is just the beginning.
 And we are preparing for lift-off —

 We are flying.
 Won’t you fly with us?

 There’s no reason not to persevere again.